Eothen (Warhol estate): Residence of Andy Warhol

 Socialite Lee Radziwill was the first to rent the main house during the summer of 1972.
-She was accompanied by her sister Jackie Kennedy Onassis and their children, Tina Radziwill, Anthony Radziwill, Caroline Kennedy, and John F. Kennedy Jr. When Radziwill rented the house, she had a maid and someone to cook.
+Colacello recalled, "Jackie Kennedy Onassis's sister, Lee Radziwill, had rented the largest of the five houses-five bedrooms, high-ceilinged living room, and cozy, old-fashioned kitchen.
+(The others were usually inhabited, in descending order, by Paul, Andy and Jed, Fred, and the caretaker and his wife.)
+Jackie (and her children, Caroline and John-John) had visited Lee (and her children, Anthony and Tina) several times that summer, and Andy loved to joke about putting up 'gold plaques' that said 'Lee slept here' and 'Jackie slept here.'
+Radziwill was also accompanied by a maid and a cook.
 For Warhol's 44th birthday in August 1972, she gifted him a flagpole that still stands today.
 Filmmaker Jonas Mekas captured Radziwill's vacation with her family at Eothen.
-He was hired by Jackie Kennedy Onassis to teach her children filmmaking and photography.
+Jackie Kennedy Onassis hired him to teach her children filmmaking and photography.
 Footage from their stay is included in the documentary That Summer (2017).
-Radziwill also rented the house during the summer in 1973.
+Radziwill also rented the house during the following summer in 1973.

 During The Rolling Stones American Tour 1972, rock musician Mick Jagger and his wife Bianca Jagger stayed with Radziwill in the main home to unwind.
 Writer Truman Capote, another frequent visitor, and Peter Beard, whom Mick Jagger had hired to accompany the Rolling Stones on tour, became good friends.
 In 1975, the Rolling Stones rented the main house as a rehearsal space.
 Jagger also rented the main house in 1976 and 1977.

+Guests who stayed at Eothon in the mid-1970s include musician John Phillips and his wife Genevieve Waite, as well as actress Elizabeth Taylor.

-On June 5, 1977, diary entry, Warhol stated: "We're trying to rent the main house for $4,000 a month during July and August — $26,000 for six months.
-Two thousand a month for the small cottages, but we'll deal.
+In a June 5, 1977 entry in The Andy Warhol Diaries, Warhol stated: "We're trying to rent the main house for $4,000 a month during July and August — $26,000 for six months.
+Two thousand a month for the small cottages, but we'll deal."

 Warhol made a cameo in the Ulli Lommel-directed film Cocaine Cowboy (1979), which was shot at Eothen in 1978.

 In 1978, Fashion designer Halston began renting the main house at the suggestion of his boyfriend Victor Hugo.
 He had a mosquito-net cover put over the bed in his bedroom and he requested that a Vulcan professional stove be installed in the kitchen.
 He continued to rent the main house into the 1980s.
-In July 15, 1986 diary entry, Warhol said they were "not making any money off renting it to Halston, it just pays the mortgage."
+In a diary entry on July 15, 1986, Warhol said they were "not making any money off renting it to Halston, it just pays the mortgage."